-(1) Capital Stock and Treasury Stocks
+(1) Share capital and Treasury shares

 The total number of shares authorized to be issued and the total number of outstanding shares of the Company are as shown below.
 All the shares issued by the Company are ordinary shares without par value and are fully paid up.